BBC pause internal probe into allegations against presenter as Met investigates

 More details of how the corporation responded to the initial complaint emerged on Tuesday as Director General Tim Davie published the annual report and accounts.

-In a lengthy statement, the national broadcaster revealed that they only attempted to contact the complainant two times.
+In a lengthy statement, the national broadcaster revealed that they only attempted to contact the complainant two times, once by email and again by phone.

 The BBC Corporate Investigations Team met the Metropolitan Police on Monday following The Sun newspaper’s report that the unnamed presenter paid a young person around £35,000 over three years for the pictures.